February 3, 2025,

 /scratch: NFS backed storage

-If you need more than 200GB, you can use /scratch/tmp, which is 10TB, but the speed will be significantly slower.
+If you need more than 200GB, you can use /scratch, which is 16TB, but the speed will be slightly slower.
 This storage is shared across on all machines.
 We ask that you create a folder named with your username to keep it organized.

 To create a CADE account, follow the steps at https://usertools.eng.utah.edu